John Weatherhead: HMS Theseus

 In May 1797, joined Jervis's fleet.
 The Theseus was a troubled ship and the crew were bordering on mutinous.
 Jervis saw the officers in charge as responsible and requested that Nelson take over.
 Nelson took with him a number of his trusted followers including Midshipman William Hoste and the newly promoted Lieutenant John Weatherhead.
 Weatherhead must have played a part in suppressing the half mutinous crew.
 A letter from the crew stated, "We thank the Admiral (Nelson) for the Officers he has placed over us".
-On 27 May 1797, Theseus was ordered to lie off Cadiz to monitor the Spanish fleet and await the arrival of Spanish treasure ships from the American colonies.
+On 27 May 1797, Theseus was ordered to lie off Cádiz to monitor the Spanish fleet and await the arrival of Spanish treasure ships from the American colonies.
 On 3 July, Theseus took part in a bombardment and an amphibious assault on the port.